Bhattacharya-Lab/QDeep/README.md

 ## Getting Started

-You can run QDeep via the <a href="http://watson.cse.eng.auburn.edu/QDeep">QDeep web server</a> to score a single protein model at a time.
-But if you need to evaluate a pool of models at a time, we strongly recommend that you download and run the tool locally on the Linux system using the following procedures.
-Download QDeep:
+QDeep can be downloaded by typing
 ```
 $ git clone https://github.com/Bhattacharya-Lab/QDeep.git
 ```

 ### Prerequisites

-1. Linux system: QDeep is tested on x86_64 redhat linux system.
+1. Linux system: QDeep is tested on x86_64 CentOs Linux 7 system.
 Currently, QDeep is not supported on Windows or Mac
 2. python 3.6 or newer <br/>
 3. tensorflow 1.13.1 or newer <br/>
 4. keras 2.3.1 or newer <br/>